Black-hole evaporation for cosmological observers: Cosmological Observers in Vaidya-De Sitter

 where

+In more detail, the~causal structure of the de Sitter spacetime and its two regions that are relevant for the present work are shown in the Carter-Penrose diagram in Figure~\ref{fig:Penrose_deSitter}.

-and dimensionless retarded time ($u'$), cosmological time ($\tau'$) and radial position ($r'$) are defined:
+The dimensionless retarded time ($u'$), cosmological time ($\tau'$) and radial position ($r'$) are defined as:

+Equation~\eqref{transformation cosmic time to u} was set so that $u' = 0$ when $\tau' = 0$, which explains the restriction on the valid values of $\chi$, as~illustrated by the Carter-Penrose diagram in Figure~\ref{fig:diagram}.
+As~shown in the diagram, it is clear that $\chi\geq\nicefrac{\pi}{2}$ cannot be set with $u'=0$.

-Eq.~\eqref{transformation cosmic time to u} was set so that $u' = 0$ when $\tau' = 0 \,$.
-Alternatively, instead of labeling a cosmological observer by constant values of $\chi$, it is convenient to label them by $r'_{0}$, where $r'_{0}$ is the value of the dimensionless radius $r'$ when $\tau' = 0\, $.
+Alternatively, rather than labeling cosmological observers by constant values of $\chi$, it is convenient to label them by $r'_{0}$, where $r'_{0}$ is the value of the dimensionless radius $r'$ when $\tau' = 0\, $.
 That is, $r'_{0}$ gives the initial position of the observer relative to the cosmological horizon: